 Additionally, fine-tuning pre-trained models in transfer learning has also shown good performance for heart sound classification.
-A pre-trained AlexNet after fine-tuning provided effective representations for heart sound classification~\cite{singh2019classification,alaskar2019implementation}.
-Similarly, PANNs was also fine-tuned in~\cite{koike2020audio}.
-Fine-tuned models have even outperformed pre-trained models as they adapted to the data distribution of heart sound datasets.
-In~\cite{ren2018heartsound}, fine-tuned VGG performed better than pre-trained VGG on heart sound classification when SVMs were the classifiers.
+For example, a fine-tuned AlexNet provided effective representations for heart sound classification~\cite{singh2019classification,alaskar2019implementation}.
+Similarly, PANNs were fine-tuned in~\cite{koike2020audio}.
+Fine-tuned models have even outperformed pre-trained models as they adapt to the data distribution of heart sound datasets.
+In~\cite{ren2018heartsound}, fine-tuned VGG performed better than pre-trained VGG when SVMs were used as classifiers.